About Chris Allsman

 Justice-Oriented Research Practices

-In 2022, a workshop was held to engage biomedical informatics practitioners in identifying gaps, priorities, and opportunities for conducting justice-oriented research.
-I became involved in a qualitative (thematic) analysis of workshop transcripts and written artifacts to synthesize principles of justice applicable across biomedical informatics disciplines.
+With the Justice Informatics Collaborative (JIC) - a student-led group at Columbia - I worked on a project engaging biomedical informatics practitioners to identify gaps, priorities, and opportunities for conducting justice-oriented research.
+This involved running a workshop and conducting a qualitative (thematic) analysis to synthesize principles applicable across biomedical informatics disciplines.

 Teaching

 I view education as a way to empower practitioners to conduct work that embodies their values and as a mechanism by which students can begin to envision themselves as practitioners.
-From 2017-2019, I was involved with undergraduate education at UC Berkeley and continued to teach as a volunteer teacher for the 2021-2022 school year through the Microsoft TEALS Program.
+From 2017-2019, I was involved with undergraduate education at UC Berkeley and volunteered as a teacher for the 2021-2022 school year through the Microsoft TEALS Program.

 Some accomplishments:

-- Taught CS 61A at UC Berkeley for 6 semesters, including 2 semesters as a Head TA and a summer as a co-instructor where I was given a teaching effectiveness rating of 6.2/7
+- Taught CS 61A at UC Berkeley for 6 semesters, including 2 semesters as a Head TA and a summer as a co-instructor.

-- Developed and piloted a new project, presented at SIGSCE 2020 and still used in the course 6 years later
+- Developed and piloted a new project, presented at SIGSCE 2020 and still used in the course as of 2026.

 - Served with Computer Science Mentors for 6 semesters, including as a course coordinator and Internal Vice President.
 The organization provided small-group, personalized teaching for ~1,000 students each semester.
 I'm especially proud that I was able to mentor dozens of very talented junior teachers (and maintained the infrastructure to train hundreds more).